cortexapps/cortex-plugins/plugins/github-issues/README.md

 <div align="center"><img src="img/gh-proxy.png" width="400" /></div>

 - Register the plugin.
-  - This plan will not work on the Global context.
+  - This plugin will not work on the Global context.
   - Select the entity that will have the GitHub repo in its `cortex.yaml`

 ## Troubleshooting